Marist Red Foxes

-The Red Foxes are the athletic teams of Marist College.
+The Red Foxes are the athletic teams of Marist University.
 The Marist Red Foxes compete in NCAA Division I athletics as a member of the Metro Atlantic Athletic Conference (MAAC) the only exception being football, a member of the Pioneer Football League (PFL).

 The Red Foxes make up 23 varsity teams.
 Separate men's and women's teams are sponsored for basketball, tennis, crew, lacrosse, soccer, cross country, track, swimming and diving.
 Sponsored women's teams are softball, volleyball, and water polo.
 While sponsored men's teams are baseball and football.
 These varsity programs involve more than 550 Marist student-athletes.
 The crew programs are among the few in the nation that claim on-campus facilities.

 The red fox or reynard is indigenous to the Hudson Valley where Marist is located and is regarded as highly intelligent and cunning.
 It is the red fox from which Marist's school colors of red and white are derived.

 Marist has been recognized by Sports Illustrated as having one of the top 200 college athletic programs in the U.S.

 Overview

 The Marist athletic department is the biggest and most successful in the MAAC.
 Marist has been awarded the MAAC conference's highest honor, the Commissioner's Cup, more than any school in history.
 The Commissioner's Cup is given annually to the most successful MAAC athletic department over the course of the year.

 Student athletes at Marist routinely excel in the classroom.
 In 2019 for the 18th straight year Marist led the MAAC with 262 selections to the conference's Academic Honor Roll.
 Marist also had 57 student athletes selected to the PFL's Academic Honor Roll and four men's rowers named to the Intercollegiate Rowing Association (IRA) 2019 All-Academic Team.

-In 2017, in the wake of mass shootings across the United States, Marist changed their mascot's name from "Shooter" to "Frankie."
+In 2017, in the wake of mass shootings across the United States, Marist changed their mascot's name from "Shooter" to "Frankie".